-Pamplona Capital Partners III LP, the largest shareholder in Nabors Industries Ltd. (NBR), is holding talks with the world’s largest land-rig contractor after raising concerns about the company’s strategic plans and stock price.
+Pamplona Capital Partners III LP, the largest shareholder in Nabors Industries Ltd. (NBR:US), is holding talks with the world’s largest land-rig contractor after raising concerns about the company’s strategic plans and stock price.

 Pamplona has become “increasingly concerned about the underperformance” of the stock compared to peers, according to a filing with the U.S. Securities and Exchange Commission today.
 Pamplona is also unhappy with “various aspects of its strategic plan and its declining market share.”